 In 1922 Holy Rosary’s parishioners completed their new church.
 A red brick, Romanesque structure, it still stands next to the schoolhouse, gracing the rural crossroads with its imposing presence.
 The church ushered in a new era for Holy Rosary—one of pride and hope that the tragedy of their nun was finally put to rest.

 But was it?
-In 1979, 60 years after the trial, a Polish attorney from Detroit pointed out the gaps in the prosecution’s case and, along with inferences from unrevealed sources, put forth his theory in a curious book called the The Errant Nun (MassPac Publishing).
-Writing under the name of Natsolim (his surname Milostan spelled backwards), the attorney makes a rambling case for the fact that the nun was pregnant, died from a botched abortion and was buried on a nearby farm.
+In 1979, 60 years after the trial, a Polish attorney from Detroit pointed out the gaps in the prosecution’s case and, along with inferences from unrevealed sources, put forth his theory in a curious book called The Errant Nun (MassPac Publishing).
+Writing under the name of Natsolim (his surname Milostan spelled backward), the attorney makes a rambling case for the fact that the nun was pregnant, died from a botched abortion and was buried on a nearby farm.
 Later, a handyman exhumed her remains and moved them to the church basement.

 If that is the truth, who was the father?
 Natsolim, for one, discounts an affair between Father Bieniawski and Sister Janina.
 So does the Catholic Church.
 And the church claims to know the truth about the case, but upholds that the perpetrator revealed the secret in a confession, so it can’t be shared.
 A church source (who asks to remain anonymous) concedes that church hearsay is that Lipczynska was innocent.